 Compensation in Kansas City Defective Product Claims

-Like most civil actions, the damages in a product liability claim fall into two categories: economic and non-economic damages.
+According to Cornell University, the damages in a product liability claim fall into two categories: economic and non-economic damages.
 It’s generally easy for a plaintiff to prove economic damages, which can include:

 - Medical expenses.
 This includes financial expenses for medical care resulting from a defective product, such as ambulance fees, emergency room fees, rehabilitation, or any necessary ongoing care.